juanignaciosl/python-template/README.md

 # Running in local

     python mymodule/greetings.py
-    python -m pytest tests

-You can also use `tox` for running the tests and linters.
+Use `tox` for running all the tests and linters.

-## Manual linting

-    mypy mymodule tests  # This is not needed, mypy is run at test step flake8 mymodule tests

 # Running in Docker